f4exb/picc1101/README.md

   - verbosity level (-v) of 1 will only display basic execution messages, errors and warnings
   - radio block size (-P) is fixed at 250 bytes
   - data whitening is in use (-W)
-  - inter-block pause is set for a 20 bytes transmission time approximately (-l)
+  - inter-block pause when sending multiple blocks (see next) is set for a 20 bytes transmission time approximately (-l)

 Note that you have to be super user to execute the program.